thenativeweb/defekt/README.md

 // instead want to throw the error, possibly crashing your application: const token = validateToken('a token').unwrapOrThrow();

+// If you want to transform the error to add additional information, or to
+// fulfill a more general error type, you can also pass a callback: const token = validateToken('a token').unwrapOrThrow( err => new BroaderError({ message: 'Something went wrong', cause: err }) );

 // If you want to handle errors by returning a conditional default
 // value, you can use `unwrapOrElse` to supply a handler: const token = validateToken('a token').unwrapOrElse(